 This is compatible with the Kindle app as well as with other programs and platforms.

 Kindle accepts this format if there are no images in a manuscript.
 It is compatible with Fire tabs, Kindle app, and Kindle E Ink.

 PDF files having embedded formatting cannot get properly converted into Ebooks.
 So it is good idea to preview the file before uploading.

-eReaders that are compatible with the kindle format
+eReaders that are kindle compactible formats

 All eBook files are not compatible with all eReaders.
 The format of the books that you purchase from the Kindle store is not supported by several eReaders.
 So this is a piece of information, that we think, might be useful for you.

 Amazon eBooks or those bought from the Kindle store have the AZW or KF8 format.
 These are proprietary formats and hence, they are compatible with Kindle devices only.
 They are characterized by their digital rights management copy protection feature and better compression capabilities.
 These formats are not supported by other eReaders.